downingbots/RLDonkeycar/README.md

 ### Overview

-The high-level goal is to plop down a donkeycar (with minor hardward enhancements) on any track with a yellow center line and white lane lines and watch the donkeycar improve its track time each time it drives around the track.
+The high-level goal is to plop down a donkeycar (with minor hardware enhancements) on any track with a yellow center line and white lane lines and watch the donkeycar improve its track time each time it drives around the track.
 In its current form, the RLDonkeycar needs a human minder as it drives around the track, and the ability to use reinforcement learning to improve track-times is hardware-limited.

-An example early run by the RLDonkecar (filmed by Yana Bezus) can be seen [here.](https://drive.google.com/open?id=1TIjjgSAZopL1PxoWHfXPwQQFAPlu5QcM)
+An example early run by the RLDonkeycar (filmed by Yana Bezus) can be seen [here.](https://drive.google.com/open?id=1TIjjgSAZopL1PxoWHfXPwQQFAPlu5QcM)

 In a little more detail, the goal is:
 * To plop the donkeycar down on any track that it had never seen before.
 * Slowly self-drive around the track using opencv-based line-following
 * Use the opencv line-following to train a Neural Net (NN) like the 5-level NN in the original donkeycar code
-* Use Reinforcement Learning (RL) to increase the thrattle and improve the steering to optimize the path of the donkeycar.
+* Use Reinforcement Learning (RL) to increase the throttle and improve the steering to optimize the path of the donkeycar.
 * Push Raspberry Pi's to their limit to see what is possible and minimize the changes from the original donkeycar design.
 * Use the same code to run on the Donkey Car simulator.
 The simulator is especially useful for debugging without requiring access to a real track.

 #### Software/Hardware Architecture

-The RLDonkeycar has minimal hardward changes from the original donkeycar design:
+The RLDonkeycar has minimal hardware changes from the original donkeycar design:
 * An additional raspberry pi 3b+ with battery and SD-card
 * A short (6") ethernet cable between the pi's
 * Stand-offs to stack the raspberry pi's